Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 osteoporosis or low bone mineral density;

-a personal or family history of diabetes, cataracts, or glaucoma.
+(in you or a family member) diabetes, cataracts, or glaucoma.

 How should I take budesonide?